 Key/Value Pairs - With "--keyval" parameter

-Timestamp in all modules use the ANSIC standard, which looks like:
+Timestamp in all modules use the ANSI standard, which looks like:

 The scan ID helps SIEM and analysis systems to correlate the scan lines from multiple scans on a single host.
 Otherwise it would be very difficult to answer the following questions:

-How many scans completed successfully on a certain end system?
+How many scans completed successfully on a certain endpoint?

-Which scan on a certain end system terminated during the scan run?
+Which scan on a certain endpoint terminated during the scan run?